Avirup0612/Survey_data_analysis_Food_Beverage/README.md

 **City_ID :** This column represents the ID of the city.

-**City :** This column represents name of the city where the respondent is located. ("Delhi","Mumbai", "Bangalore","Chennai", "Kolkata","Hyderabad", "Ahmedabad","Pune","Jaipur", "Lucknow")
+**City :** This column represents the name of the city where the respondent is located. ("Delhi","Mumbai", "Bangalore","Chennai", "Kolkata","Hyderabad", "Ahmedabad","Pune","Jaipur", "Lucknow")

 **Tier :** This column represents the tier category of the city